lacahpone/http/README.md

 how to make a http request.
 step 1: Create a new XMLHttpRequest object

-To make an GTTP request in javascript, you first need to create a new instance of the XMLHttpRequest object.
+To make an HTTP request in javascript, you first need to create a new instance of the XMLHttpRequest object.
 You can do this using the following code:

 javascript
 copy code